-Growing up, one of the pieces of advice parents give us is to say no to drugs.
-Most of us adhere to it, but many also choose to cross over to the dark side and experiment in these forbidden substances.
-Before they know it, they are deep into a habit, unable to break out of the vicious cycle, also known as drug addiction.
+When we were growing up, our parents warned us to say no to drugs.
+Many people follow this advice, but many also choose to experiment with different substances.
+Before they know it, some are deep into a habit, unable to break out of the vicious cycle known as drug addiction.

-The late great Anthony Bourdain himself had been candid about his drug use, which had been a big part of his adult life.
-Having done hard, life-ruining substances such as cocaine and heroin, the former New York City chef turned massive television personality, considered himself lucky to have kicked the habit as far back as the 1980’s.
-But there are those, he says, who “did not get that far.”
+The late chef and writer Anthony Bourdain was candid about the drug use that played a large role in his adult life.
+After consuming potentially life-ruining substances such as cocaine and heroin, Bourdain considered himself lucky to kick the habit in the 1980s.
+But he said there were others who “did not get that far.”

-If you happen to find yourself in a deep hole that is drug addiction, you need to find yourself a solid and effective rehabilitation process to help you defeat those demons, and get yourself back on track to start a clean and sober life.
-Of course, the best way to determine if you are involved in one would be the ability to completely kick the habit, as strenuous and challenging as that may be.
+If you find yourself in the deep hole that is drug addiction, you need to find an effective rehabilitation process to help you defeat your demons and start a clean and sober life.
+Consider completely kicking the habit, as strenuous and challenging as that may be.

-Especially if your habit has been substantially damaging towards your loved ones and people you care about; addiction rehabilitation is the next step for you to take.
-But before doing so, you must ask yourself a simple question: Am I ready to willingly admit myself into a center for dependency addiction and rehabilitation?
+Sadly, your habit may affect more than just you.
+If your habit has hurt your loved ones and the people you care about, addiction rehabilitation is the next step.
+But before doing so, you must ask yourself a question: Am I ready to willingly enter a center for dependency, addiction, and rehabilitation?

 Steps of the Treatment Process